cerai-iitm/InvisibleInk-Experiments/README.md

 ## Memory and Compute requirements

 We note that all scripts and experiments were tested on NVIDIA L40S GPUs with 48GB memory.
 We note that users attempting to reproduce these experiments on smaller GPUs, may run into out-of-memory errors.
 To fix this error, users can decrease the value of the `minibatch` argument in each generation script.
 For example to run the code on a GPU with 24GB RAM, it is recommended to therefore use `minibatch=8` (decrease approximately linearly).

+We note that each setting of generation for InvisibleInk takes between 2 to 4 hours to complete.
+Larger models and baselines take between 8 to 10 hours per setting.
+The total compute time across all settings (and random seeds) exceeds 4000 GPU hours on an NVIDIA L40S GPUs.

 ---